+91 97031 81624 [email protected]

 • Test reports can be customized to meet the specific needs of the stakeholders.
 They can be in various formats such as excel sheets, word documents, or PDFs.

-The importance of a test report cannot be overstated, as it provides valuable information to stakeholders about the quality of the software being tested.
 A well-written test report helps in making informed decisions about the readiness of the software for release and helps in identifying areas that need further improvement.

 What is the difference between black-box testing and white-box testing?